Serbirial/Raspberry-Cluster-Orchestrator/README.md

 ### Configuration files
 * `workers.txt`: A text file full of all known worker/slave nodes (one per line)
 * `commands.json`: JSON file defining tasks to be executed on worker nodes.
+* `procs.txt`: A text file full of any proccesses you want the slave to export to the master.

 ### Example `workers.txt`